Ghostbusters (2016 film): Canceled sequel

 After its opening weekend, Sony's president of worldwide distribution, Rory Bruer, told TheWrap that "while nothing has been officially announced, there's no doubt in [his] mind [a sequel] will happen".
 He also said that Ghostbusters was expected to become an important Sony franchise.
 The principal cast and Feig had signed on for two sequels.

-Some tabloids, such as The Hollywood Reporter, expressed doubts about a sequel because of the film's box office performance.
+Some outlets, such as The Hollywood Reporter, expressed doubts about a sequel because of the film's box office performance.
 Box office analyst Jeff Bock said: "I just can't fathom the creative talents behind it—Feig, McCarthy, Wiig, etc—slogging out another one when the reception to the first one was so mediocre".

 In an October interview the same year, Feig told Bustle that a sequel was not in the works, but could be possible if the film performed well on its home release.
 By November, Feig confirmed that a direct sequel would not be made due to the film's mediocre box office performance.